martinorue/fem-product-page/README.md

 - [Why You Should STOP Using Google Fonts (And How to Self-Host Your Own Web Fonts)](https://youtu.be/363s_ziVwTg) - I found this great resource while learning about web performance.
 Here you can understand why you should self-host your web fonts and how to do so

+- [Hamburger Menu with a Side of React Hooks and Styled Components](https://css-tricks.com/hamburger-menu-with-a-side-of-react-hooks-and-styled-components/) - I used this tutorial as a guide to create the hamburger menu.
+Even though I've never used styled-components, it wasn't difficult to figure out what's going on.

+- [How to Get the Window’s Width and Height in React](https://codingbeautydev.com/blog/react-get-window-width-height/) - I made use of this `window.innerWidth` property to hide and show the hamburger icon and show navigation items in desktop view

 ## Author